rmongeca/ml_project_phl_ec/README.txt

 - 02-model-selection.r ----> script containg the modelling process for all the methods used for our analyses.
 In order to reproduce the results, we mention in comments which lines to modify to use the corresponding data split.

 - 03-model-test.r      ----> script containing all the final steps of our analyses, using the test splits of each corresponding data split.

+## Report/

+Folder containing the final report of our work.